SsuJ-Chang/17TeSyun99/README.md

 |test@test|test|

 ## What is TeSyun99
-* A classic game in which the player controls a spaceship and needs to  dodge bullets coming from all directions.
+* A classic game in which the player controls a ball-ship and needs to  dodge bullets coming from all directions.
-* Player will get a rating when game over.
 ![tr](https://user-images.githubusercontent.com/52148950/172999958-b80e4cb7-7578-4679-a613-57476bdd33e6.png)
-* **In 17TeSyun99, the player should dodge other players' spaceships and dodge bullets flying around the screen.**
+* **In 17TeSyun99, the player should dodge other players' ball-ships and dodge bullets flying around the screen.**
 ![TS02](https://user-images.githubusercontent.com/52148950/173041574-525636a7-e460-4c6a-8f31-957206fd2ee5.JPG)

 ## Core Features